Molecular insight on ultra-confined ionic transport in wetting films: the key role of friction: Materials and methods

 \section{Materials and methods}

 We performed molecular dynamics (MD) simulations of wetting films adsorbed on a charged silica substrate using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) code \cite{thomson_2022_lammps}.
 The simulated system consists of an amorphous (or crystalline) silica substrate, exposing a density of $\qty{4.5}{SiOH/\nano\meter\squared}$ silanol (SiOH) groups at the surface, consistent with experimental values \cite{zhuravlev2000surface}.
 On each side of the substrate, a wetting film is present, as shown in Fig.~\ref{fig:system}, whose thickness is set by the number of water molecules, $N_{w}$.
 To introduce surface charge, 10 surface silanol groups are randomly ionized on each face of the substrate.
 To ensure overall charge neutrality, 10 counter-ions (Na$^+$, K$^+$, or Li$^+$) are then added to each wetting film.
 Each film thus contains $N_{w}$ water molecules and 10 cations.
+Here, using alkali cations provides a practical way to probe ion-specific adsorption and interfacial friction within standard classical MD.
+Note, however, that additional complexity may arise in experimental wetting films on silica, where H$^+$ should act as counter-ions, with special transport mechanisms.
+We therefore stress that our simulations should be viewed as model systems inspired by silica wetting-film experiments, rather than a fully quantitative description of a specific pH-controlled situation.